Benefit Issuances and Use of Benefits

 1. Phone:

-2. To ensure that reported information has been captured correctly; a ‘DSHS Claim of Stolen EBT Benefits Interactive Confirmation’ form will be sent after the attestation has been completed.
+2. To ensure reported information has been captured correctly; a ‘DSHS Claim of Stolen EBT Benefits Interactive Confirmation’ form will be sent after the attestation has been completed.

 2. In-person: After completion, offer the client a copy of their signed ‘DSHS Claim of Stolen EBT Benefits’ form.

 3. Electronic Case Record: CSD eligibility staff will only process claims for CSD clients.
-See subsection 6 of this section for directions on HCS and DDA clients.
+See subsection 7 of this section for directions on HCS and DDA clients.

 5. If the client withdraws the request for replacement before the attestation is completed or before signing; then we won’t consider it a valid claim.
 The worker will document the interaction in the narrative.